Medical expert of the article

 Chronic constrictive pericarditis

-Symptoms of chronic pericarditis
+Symptoms of Chronic Pericarditis

 Clinical symptoms of chronic constrictive pericarditis

-- weakness during exercise;
+- weakness during physical exertion;

-- chest pain (rarely);
+- chest pain (rare);

-Inspection data and physical research methods.
+Data from examination and physical research methods.

 General inspection: